tiprankstipranks

 We face intense competition for patients from other healthcare providers.

 We operate in the highly competitive and fragmented home health and hospice industries.
-Our primary competitors are two large insurance companies, a large public home health and hospice company, privately owned home health and hospice companies, and acute care hospitals with adjunct home health services.
-See Item 1, "Business-Our Industry and Opportunity," in this Annual Report.
-Some of these competitors have greater financial and other resources, advantages of scale and more established presences in their respective communities.
+Some of our competitors have greater financial and other resources, advantages of scale and more established presences in their respective communities than we do.
 Competing companies may offer newer or different services from those we offer or have better relationships with referring physicians and may thereby attract patients who are presently, or would be candidates for, receiving our services.
 Other companies, including hospitals and other healthcare organizations that are not currently providing competing services, may expand their services to include home health, hospice care, or similar services.
-In several states in which we operate, a majority of the Medicare Advantage patients are insured by two large managed care companies that either currently offer home health services or are actively pursuing the acquisition of a business that offers home health services.
+In several states in which we operate, a majority of the Medicare Advantage patients are insured by two large managed care companies that currently offer home health services.
 The managed care companies have substantial resources and existing relationships with customers, which may serve as a large patient base for their current or future home health services.
-Competition by these managed care companies in home health services may adversely affect our growth strategy of capturing greater Medicare Advantage volumes.
-In addition, from time to time, there are efforts in states with certificate of need laws to weaken those laws, which could potentially increase competition in those states.
+Competition by these managed care companies in home health services may adversely affect our ability to capture Medicare Advantage volumes.
+In addition, from time to time, there are efforts in states with CON laws to weaken those laws, which could potentially increase competition in those states.
 Conversely, competition and statutory procedural requirements in some CON states may inhibit our ability to expand our operations in those states.
 For a breakdown of the CON status of the states and territories in which we have operations, see Item 2, "Properties," in this Annual Report.
 There can be no assurance current or future competition will not adversely affect our business, financial position, results of operations, or cash flows.

 Demand - Risk 1